 Revision helps in assessing oneself

 Revising also helps in assessing oneself before taking the actual exam.
-Students can go through previous year's question papers that can help them in understanding where they currently stand in terms of practice and get familiar with the exam structure.
+Students can go through previous year's question papers that can help them understand where they currently stand in terms of practice and get familiar with the exam structure.

 Are you worried about studying for upcoming exams, especially for Math subject?
 Worry not, because 98thPercentile’s Math Revision Marathon 2.0 is back.
 Math can be a subject that most students dread, but with our math revision marathon, you can get all the help and practice worksheets for revising.
 This will help you to stay on track and get ahead with your study preparations.
 Register here for the Math Revision Marathon 2.0.

 Taking exams without revision might get you decent marks, but adequate and efficient revision techniques can help you secure good marks and boost your performance.
 Most importantly it will help you to reduce last-minute stress and anxiety.
 Ultimately, the best preparation for tomorrow is doing your best today.
 So, start your revision marathon today.